hoangNguyen210/Fall-Detection-Research-2/README.md

 ## Project Status
 Project is:  _in progress_.
-Our goal is to submit to ISI Q1 Journal.
-Currently, I have finished our experiment proccess and writting a paper.
+Our goal is to submit to ISI Q1 Journal.I have finished our experiment proccess (implement code and visualize result) and currently I am  writting a paper.

 ## System requirement
 - numpy - version 1.0